-- □ Lockers are the property of the Teaneck Board of Education and may be inspected by school personnel at any time and without notice. - □ Do not share your locker combination or your locker with anyone. - ☐ Locker space is tight but sufficient, so long as you do not clutter or overfill your locker. - ☐ Lockers must be kept locked at all times - ☐ Locker "clean-outs" will be held at the end of each marking period. - ☐ Items left in unlocked lockers will be placed in "lost and found."
+Lo ockers Lockers are the property of the Teaneck Board of Education and may be inspected by school personnel at any time and without notice (5770).
+Lockers can only be accessed by 6,7 and 8th-grade students before 1st period, lunch/WIN, and after 7th period.
+Do not share your locker combination or your locker with anyone.
+Locker space is tight but sufficient, so long as you do not clutter or overfill your locker.
+Lockers must be kept locked at all times.
+Locker "clean-outs" will be held at the end of each marking period.
+Items left in unlocked lockers will be placed in "lost and found."